 How often do we consider our connection to the world we inhabit?
 The Museum of Culture and Environment's (MCE) mission is to feature exhibits that provoke visitor's reflection on that connection.
 The museum is not typical.
 The students are at the heart of everything MCE does and not only are they a museum, but a classroom as well where CWU students can practice museum skills.
 MCE is community-centered, they hold community events throughout the academic year, from live music to workshops and group discussions.

 | Ellensburg, WA 98926 (509) 963-2665

-Open 10 a.m.-3 p.m., Monday-Friday,Noon-3 p.m., Saturday and Sunday The Sarah Spurgeon Gallery is dedicated to showing CWU student artwork, as well as artists and faculty.
-Central's art department is known for its talented students - many who have gone on to show their work in cities and opened their own galleries.
-The gallery shows a large variety of mediums, including photography, painting, jewelry, sculpture, collage, mixed media, pen & ink, lithographs and more.
-It spices things up by having individual and group shows, always providing a visitor with something different each time.
+The Sarah Spurgeon Gallery, named for a beloved past Central Washington University art professor, was created as an avenue for CWU students', CWU faculty member's and other artists' artwork to be shown to the public.
+Central's art department is renowned.
+Many CWU art graduates have gone on to show their work in large cities and opened their own galleries.
+The gallery displays a large variety of mediums, including photography, painting, jewelry, sculpture, collage, mixed media, pen & ink, lithographs and more.
+Shows are continually changing and revolving, providing a visitor with something different to admire every time.

 11640 N. Thorp Hwy